zeroknowledgediscovery/zedwiki/notes/collaborators.md

 # Uncertain

-1. Yoav Gilad, Biology, Leadership UChicago,  (not sure if he CAN write a letter)
+1. Yoav Gilad, Biology, Leadership UChicago, gilad@uchicago.edu  (not sure if he CAN write a letter)

 # Mentors